The Brain Deck Blog

 Decision fatigue is the deterioration of decision quality after making too many choices.
 Learn the science behind it and practical strategies to protect your mental energy for the decisions that matter.

-How to Be More Productive: Work With Your Brain, Not Against It
+How to Be More Productive: 4 Habits That Work (2026)

 True productivity is not about doing more — it is about doing what matters with less friction.
 Learn how neuroscience and behavioral research can help you work with your brain instead of fighting it.